Netflix/hubcommander/docs/making_plugins.md

 `try`-`except` logic to handle errors, and to be able to print help text.

 ### Command Methods
-The command methods take in the following parameters: `data`, and if `user_data_required`, then `user_data` as well.
+Decorators are provided to perform a lot of the heavy lifting for command functions.
+All command functions should be decorated with `@hubcommander_command()`, and `@auth()`.
+The first decorator performs the argument parsing and other pre-command validation, the second enables authentication support for the command.
+Once the arguments are successfully parsed, they are then passed into the command function.

-`data` contains information about the message that arrived, including the channel that originated the message.
+More details on how the decorators are used are [documented here](decorators.md).

-`data["channel"]` contains the channel for where the message was posted.
+The command methods take in the following parameters: `data`, if `user_data_required`, then `user_data`, as well as the remaining parameters defined in `@hubcommander_command`. `data` contains information about the message that arrived, including the channel that originated the message. `data["channel"]` contains the channel for where the message was posted.

 `user_data` contains information about the Slack user that issued the command.
 `user_data["name"]` is the Slack username of the user that can be used for `@` mentions.

 ### Printing Messages